Kurdistan TV

-Kurdistan TV (کوردستان تیڤی) is the first satellite television station in Iraqi Kurdistan that started broadcasting in 1999.
+Kurdistan TV (کوردستان تیڤی) is the first satellite television station in Kurdistan that started broadcasting in 1999.
 It belongs to the Kurdistan Democratic Party (KDP) and is based in Erbil, Kurdistan Region.

 The channel broadcasts programs mainly in Kurdish and can be viewed using a WS International satellite system.
-It transmits on the Eutelsat for Europe, Western Asia and North Africa, and on Galaxy 19 for North America.
+It transmits on the Eutelsat for Europe, Western Asia and North Africa.

 Apart from its Kurdish language services, Kurdistan TV also offers an online news presence in Arabic and Turkish.
 Kurdistan TV's European offices are based in the Netherlands and Germany.